Seth Boyden: Career

 Boyden began his work with malleable iron in 1820, when he was 32 years old.
 From observing the behavior of iron that stuck to the walls of his grandfather's forge, he had developed a theory about the heat treatment of iron.
 He completed his research in 1826, and won an award ("Premium No. 4") from the Franklin Institute in Philadelphia two years later, who noted that Boyden's annealed cast iron specimen No. 363, containing an assortment of buckles, bits, and other castings, were "remarkable for their smoothness and malleability" and "the first attempt in this country to anneal cast iron for general purposes."
 This invention, now called blackheart iron, is one of the most important contributions to metallurgy by an American.

 Several sources state that Boyden "made the first American daguerreotype" and this statement appears on a plaque at the base of a Boyden statue in Newark's Washington Park.
 While it has long been accepted that D.W.
 Seager of New York City produced the first daguerreotype in America, it is unclear which other Americans may have been experimenting with the process prior to a public display of Seager's daguerreotypes in the Summer of 1839.
 A daguerrean camera built by Boyden still exists in the collection of the Newark Museum.

 Boyden rarely patented his inventions, preferring instead to take individual contracts and to build and sell off businesses.
 He did make large sums from this, but not enough to support his research and to provide for his old age.
 During the last 15 years of his life, Boyden lived in near-poverty in Hilton, New Jersey (now Maplewood, New Jersey) and developed a hybrid strawberry known as the Hilton strawberry.

 Honors

 Seth Boyden's name is found on an elementary school in Maplewood, New Jersey, and a complex of public housing projects in Newark, New Jersey.
 (See Seth Boyden housing projects).

 Additionally, a statue of Boyden stands in Newark's Washington Park.
 This statue is the first one raised in the United States which honored an engineer.

-Ancestry

-His maternal ancestors had resided in Lancaster, Massachusetts having been pioneer settlers to the area.
-He is a direct descendant of James Atherton, who arrived in Dorchester, Massachusetts, in the 1630s.
-The Atherton family ancestry originated from Lancashire, England.